khankhail-llc/kivyx_privacy_policies/WishSphere.md

 ---

+> 📌 **Note:**
+> * Our app does not collect or transmit any personal or sensitive data outside your device.
+> * All data is stored locally within the app and can be accessed offline.
+> * You have full control over your data, and it never leaves your device.

 ## Information Collection and Use

 **WishSphere does not collect or store any personal data from users.** However, the app integrates third-party services that may collect limited information for their respective functionalities.
 Below are the details of these integrations: